Hoima City Stadium

-Hoima City Stadium is a multi-purpose stadium constructed in Uganda between August 2024 and October 2025.
+Hoima City Stadium is a multi-purpose stadium in Hoima, Uganda.
 It is intended to be used during the 2027 Africa Cup of Nations soccer tournament.
-The stadium is one of the three stadia that Uganda plans to use during the tournament, that will be jointly hosted by Kenya, Tanzania and Uganda.
+The stadium is one of the three stadiums that Uganda plans to use during the tournament, that will be jointly hosted by Kenya, Tanzania and Uganda.

 Location

 The stadium is located in Mparo Division, in the city of Hoima, in Bunyoro sub-region, in the Western Region of Uganda.
-The proposed stadium will sit on a total of 34.9 acre of which 10 acre was donated by the Estate of the late Dr. Rujumba and another 10 acre was sold to the Federation of Uganda Football Associations (FUFA) by the same estate.
+The stadium sits on a total of 34.9 acre of which 10 acre was donated by the Estate of the late Dr. Rujumba and another 10 acre was sold to the FUFA by the same estate.
 The remaining 14.9 acre was acquired by the Uganda National Council of Sports.

 Overview

 Hoima City Stadium is mainly intended for soccer matches, although other sports such as athletics are also expected to be practiced here.
 The stadium has a seated capacity of 20,000.
 The primary purpose of this stadium is to be part of the three host stadia that Uganda will use to host the 2027 Africa Cup of Nations in a tri-state-host tournament to be held in the East African countries of Kenya, Tanzania and Uganda.

 In September 2023, the Confederation of African Football (CAF), announced the East Africa Pamoja bid by Kenya, Uganda and Tanzania as the winning bid to host the 2027 AFCON tournament.
 The bid beat out other bids by other countries including Algeria, Egypt, Botswana, Senegal and Nigeria.

 At the bidding stage FUFA nominated Namboole Stadium, in metropolitan Kampala, Buhinga Stadium in Fort Portal, Akii Bua Stadium in Lira City and the proposed Hoima Sports Stadium.
 Training grounds proposed include Kampala International School Uganda (KISU), Nakivubo Stadium, Muteesa II Stadium, in Wankulukuku, Denver Godwin Stadium and St. Mary's Stadium Kitende.